-BKM benefits from a diversified funding structure; dependence on debt markets is low, but will likely increase
+BKM benefits from a diversified funding structure; dependence on debt markets is low

 We assign a baa1 Funding Structure score, two notches below the a2 initial score.
-The score reflects our upward adjustment to the market funds ratio because BKM has some issued debt outstanding that is not included in our initial calculation of market funds, and our expectation that the bank will increase its market funding dependence (partly through covered bond issuances) to diversify its funding base and reduce funding costs.
+The score reflects our upward adjustment to the market funds ratio because BKM has some issued debt outstanding that is not included in our initial calculation of market funds.

 The bank's retail deposit base represented €2.1 billion, or 76% of total assets, as of December 2022.
-Included in this figure were €806 million of fixed-rate Bauspar deposits (a modest portion of which pays legacy above-market rates), which funded 29% of total assets.
+Included in this figure were €806 million of fixed-rate Bauspar deposits, which funded 29% of total assets.
 Although substantial for the bank, this proportion is considerably below the average for the sector.
+Its more diversified funding profile had protected BKM from the pronounced funding cost pressure experienced by some of its Bausparkassen-peers during the low rates environment.
+Following the increase in rates, in particular savings under more recently signed Bauspar contracts now offer the sector attractively priced funding tools.
+We expect BKM to increasingly take advantage of this traditional funding channel.
+At the same time, the use of additional, and now relatively more expensive, funding tools, including term deposits and market funds, reduce BKM's exposure to future loan payout promises that will decrease the building and loan association sector's ample liquidity buffers over time.

 Only a moderate amount of BKM's funding relies on institutional funds at present.
 As of year-end 2022, market funds comprised €305 million (including promissory notes) of interbank liabilities, and BKM had an additional €51 million in promissory notes sold to customers.
-The bank's covered bond liabilities, which are less sensitive to market sentiment, approached an outstanding amount of €150 million as of December 2022 and further grew moderately to €161.7 million as of June 2023.
+The bank's covered bond liabilities, which are less sensitive to market sentiment, approached an outstanding amount of €150 million as of December 2022 and further grew moderately to €172.7 million as of September 2023.
 From a regulatory compliance standpoint, BKM's net stable funding ratio of 138% as of year-end 2022 comfortably exceeded the 100% minimum requirement.